Vyral/base-template/_posts/2018-04-13-is-warwick-in-a-buyers-or-sellers-market.md

 {% include pullquote.html %}

-If you’re a buyer, interest rates are still at historic lows, which means now is also the perfect time for you to get pre-qualified, find your dream home, and lock in a low rate before they go up.&nbsp;
+If you’re a buyer, interest rates are still at historic lows, which means now is also the perfect time for you to get pre-qualified, find your dream home, and lock in a low rate before they go up.

 If you’re thinking of buying or selling a home or you have any more questions about our market, give me a call or send me an email.
 I’d love to help you.